Smart Contract: A Disruptive Technology

 Infographic on Use Cases of Smart Contract

-Let's discuss some of the real-world examples in which a Smart Contract is being used.
-Although there are several use cases, we look at the three most prominent ones.
+Let's discuss some of the real-world examples of Smart Contracts being used.
+Although several use cases exist, we examine the three most prominent ones.

 Trade Clearing and Settlement

-As Blockchain provides a single ledger, which is automated, thus financial transactions are executed when certain conditions are met.
+Blockchain provides an automated single ledger, so financial transactions are executed when certain conditions are met.
 This reduces lag in workflows and eliminates errors that will creep in if transactions are executed manually.
-Trade Clearing and Settlement requires several approvals and internal/external reconciliations.
+Trade Clearing and Settlement require several approvals and internal/external reconciliations.

 Although Banks maintain substantial IT networks, independent processing by each entity results in procedural delays and expensive settlements.
 With Blockchain and smart contracts, there is a lot of scope to streamline clearing & settlement processes.